Home/Problems/Quote Requests Low

 Buyer wants to call.
 Page offers form only.
 They leave to a competitor with a phone number visible.

-"Get a quote" with no price band.
+A quote request with no price band.
 Buyer checks elsewhere first.
 Many never return.

 No named principal, no license number, no named outcomes.
 Buyer cannot verify the firm is real before committing.